People of the IDM Lab

 Dr. Alex Nash (Former Graduate Student)

 Alex received a B.S. in Computer Science from Yale University in 2004, an M.S. in Computer Science from USC in 2006 and a Ph.D. in Computer Science from USC in 2012 for his dissertation "Any-Angle Path Planning."
-Since 2005 he has been working full time doing mission planning research and development for the Northrop Grumman Corporation where his IR&D team has received two Gold Awards.
+He received a fellowship from Northrop Grumman Corporation, where he had worked since 2005 and his IR&D team had received two Gold Awards.

 Dr. Xiaoxun Sun (Former Graduate Student)